Portuguese 597PW - Women Writers of Portugal

 This course, open to both graduate and undergraduate students, focuses on female voices of contemporary Portugal as they explore through new discursive strategies issues related to gender construction and the ever-changing socio-historical space.
 The influence of women writers in shaping Portuguese literary canon.
 Readings by Agustina Bessa Luis, Fernanda Botelho, Lidia Jorge, Olga Goncalves, Teolinda Geraso, Clara Pinto Correia, Maria Velho da Costa, Maria Gabriels Llansol.
 Requirements: undergraudates, two papers (7-8 pages); graduates, two papers (10-12 pages).
 Prerequisites: A reading k nowledge of Portuguese or consent of instructor.

 Spanish 697DQ - Don Quijote

 This seminar provides a close reading and commentary of the two parts of Don Quixote by Miguel de Cervantes (1605 and 1615).
 The novel will be discussed in connection with the author's literary culture, paying special attention to chivalric and byzantine romances, picaresque fictions, lyric poetry, ballads, and literary theory.
 The author's writing process and narrative techniques, the printing of the first editions, and the history of the interpretation of the novel will also be crucial issues that will frame our analysis.
 Taught in Spanish.

-This course is an overview of research methods used in Second Language Acquisition.
+This course is an overview of research methods used in Applied Linguistics and Second Language Acquisition.
 Students analyze the different types of research projects, and learn the necessary steps to prepare a research report, including how to formulate research questions and hypotheses, design a methodology for data gathering, code and analyze the data, and report their findings.
 We look at those issues both in quantitative and qualitative research.
 We discuss the different settings where second language research can be conducted and the implications for research validity and reliability.